mxochicale/3minutesthesis/rehearsals/logBOOK.md

 # TODO

+* [ ] create a pandoc latex document to avoid uptaing read me and latex document (added:27march2018, sorted:)

+* [ ] change the image to one which is more related to the research outcomes (added:27march2018, sorted:)

+* [ ] add the videos for trials 05 and trials 06
+	(added:27march2018, sorted:)

 - [ ] Watch [Robot and Frank (2012)](http://www.imdb.com/title/tt1990314/) and add some futuristic
 scenarios of applications for robot caregivers
 	(Created: 17January2019, Sorted: commit:[]  )